roman-milk/roman-milk.github.io/rob-and-lori.md

+===

- ****** Rob and Lori Ch.
-04 ****** byJust_Plain_Bob© "I realized I'd screwed up as soon as I saw the expression on your face when I told you what I intended to do.
+"I realized I'd screwed up as soon as I saw the expression on your face when I told you what I intended to do.
 I didn't expect the reaction I got when you left the room and then packed.
 Then you accused me of cheating on you with Randy and left and I knew from your actions and tone of voice that you did not intend to come back and talk in the morning.
 I panicked and started to chase after you, but Randy grabbed me and said to let you go and that you would cool down and be back the next day.
 By the time I pulled away from him you were already driving down the street.
 I tried to call your phone but you wouldn't answer.
 Since then I have tried and tried to get someone to tell me where you were so I could talk to you.
 I'm sorry Rob; I'm sorry and I want you to come home.
 Things haven't been right for me since you left."

  I sat there and looked at her for several seconds before saying, "There wouldn't be any sense for our getting back together Lori.
 The trust is gone and in any case there is no way that I would move back into this house after you fucked Randy in it."